aiven/aiven-docs/docs/products/clickhouse/howto/integration-databases.md

 3. In your service's page, select **Databases & Tables** from the sidebar to find the **Databases and tables** list.
-4. From the **Databases and tables** list, select the trash bin icon for the integration database you want to remove.
+4. From the **Databases and tables** list, select the trash bin icon for the integration database to remove.
 5. In the **Delete database confirmation** popup, study the impact and select **Confirm** if you accept removing the database along with the tables inside it.